-The biggest story at the race this year was Robin Watkins.
+The biggest story at the run this year was Robin Watkins.
 Robin was the first female finisher, and fourth overall.
-In the process, she broke the women’s race record by 40 minutes, finishing in 18:31.
+In the process, she broke the women’s run record by 40 minutes, finishing in 18:31.
 Sue Johnston had held the record for 10 years, having run a 19:11 while finishing in a tie for first overall in 2004.

 The record starting field of 50 runners yielded a record number of finishers this year.
 Of the 25 who completed The Ring, 14 are new members of The Fellowship.
 As a result, there are now 135 runners who are eligible to enter the Reverse Ring in 2015.
 Mike Bur and I are likely to cap the field at a number on the other side of 100, however.